jeffoneilldev/my-first-website/README.md

 I have used various technologies in this project.
 I have created HTML files and linked them to a CSS file.
 The styles declared in the css file gives my output a more pleasing look.
 The Divs I created in my html files are styled and positioned thanks to my linked css file.

 I then create a Git repository and add all my files to it.
 This repository keeps all my files together and allows me to view and edit them before sending them to my Github account.
 My Github account serves as a back-up of all my project files.
 It also allows others to view my code and click on a live version of my project.
+I Know my files are safe in Github.